Single-rotating Five-dimensional Near-horizon Extremal Geometry in General Relativity: Comparison with near-horizon of EVH solution

 \section{Comparison with near-horizon of EVH solution}

 If one of the two angular momenta of the extremal MP black hole is set to zero, then the horizon becomes singular in the shape of an infinitely long bar with zero area.
 Such an extremal geometry with a vanishing area of their horizon is called an extremal vanishing horizon (EVH) whose entropy vanishes.
-The near-horizon of such EVHs has been studied in detail \cite{Sheikh-Jabbari:2011sar,Golchin:2013con,Sadeghian:2014tsa,Sadeghian:2015laa,Sadeghian:2015nfi,Noorbakhsh:2017nde,Sadeghian:2017bpr,Demirchyan:2018lmf}.
+The near-horizon of such EVHs has been studied first in \cite{Bardeen-Horowitz} and investigated more in detail in Refs. \cite{Sheikh-Jabbari:2011sar,Golchin:2013con,Sadeghian:2014tsa,Sadeghian:2015laa,Sadeghian:2015nfi,Noorbakhsh:2017nde,Sadeghian:2017bpr,Demirchyan:2018lmf}.
 To see how it is different from the single-rotating solution in this paper, we review its derivation.
-To this end, we can put $a$ or $b$ in equation \eqref{MP metric} equal to zero and then take the near-horizon limit.
+To this end, we can put $a$ or $b$ in Eq. \eqref{MP metric} equal to zero and then take the near-horizon limit.
 Conventionally, if we set $b=0$, the near-horizon limit of the EVH is taken by the transformation

-followed by the $\epsilon\to 0$ limit \cite{deBoer:2011zt}.
+followed by the $\epsilon\to 0$ limit \cite{Bardeen-Horowitz}.
 The result is

 This metric has a (pinching $\varphi^2 \sim \varphi^2+2\pi\epsilon $) AdS$_3$ sector in the parenthesis, is static, and has zero angular momenta.
-This latter makes the metric \eqref{NHEVH metric} different from our new solution in section \ref{solution}.
+The latter makes the metric \eqref{NHEVH metric} different from our new solution in Sec. \ref{solution}.
 However, it has the same singularity at $\theta\to\frac{\pi}{2}$, i.e., the Kretschmann scalar diverges exactly as the one in \eqref{singularity}.
 In this respect, the two solutions share similar behaviors.

+It is also worth emphasizing that the EVH limit keeps the entropy of the original extremal black hole intact, i.e., zero, while killing its nonvanishing angular momentum.
+In contrast, in the solution presented in Sec. \ref{solution} there is also a possibility for the reverse: keeping the angular momentum intact while turning the entropy on.